-The humble fridge is a necessary part of any home and in different stages of life, there might be a need to invest in a new one.
+The humble fridge is a necessary part of any home, and at different stages of life, there might be a need to invest in a new one.
 The end of financial year sales time provides a great opportunity to consider an upgrade with retailers keen to sell-off their current stock to make way for the new stuff.
 This means you could just bag yourself an absolute bargain!
 Where can you find the best deals?
-Read on for our guide to fridge sales this EOFY.
+Read on for our guide to fridge sales during EOFY.

 Who has the biggest discounts?

 Aussie households spend an average of just over $1,100 on new fridges.
 For this price, you can generally expect to find the standard 450L family-sized fridges, with a bottom or top mount design.
 You might be lucky and also find some brands offering the large side-by-side fridges in this price category during the sales time.
 Some of the brands that do well in our annual fridge ratings include Mitsubishi Electric, Haier, LG, Fisher & Paykel, Samsung and Kelvinator, so read on to find out what they have to offer this year.

 |Samsung (SR400LSTC) Top Mount Fridge with Twin Cooling Plus||400L||$1,449||$949|

 |Fisher & Paykel (RF440TRPX6) ActiveSmart Top Mount Fridge||447L||$1,949||$1,625|

 |LG (GS-L668PNL) Side by Side Fridge||668L||$2,518||$2,178|